grandeit/schnueffelstueck/README.md

 ---

 A KubeVirt sidecar that dynamically manages VM memory using QEMU balloon devices.
-It monitors host and guest memory pressure and automatically inflates or deflates the balloon to balance memory across VMs on the same node.
+It monitors host and guest memory and automatically inflates or deflates the balloon to balance memory across VMs on the same node.
+Two controllers are available: a **pressure** controller that uses exponential curves and guest awareness for fine-grained control, and a simpler **watermark** controller that uses threshold-based hysteresis.

 ## How It Works